ChristofferKarlsson/compute-engine-workshop/6-secure-http-access/README.md

-# Secure the HTTP access
+# Part 6 - Secure the HTTP access
 As the system is configured now, you can still access the webservers individually in your browser.
 In this part, you will close that down, and only allow the load balancer to access the instances on the HTTP port.